 The Status Audio BT One have a basic but easy to use physical control scheme.
 There are only four buttons to deal with, including a dedicated power on/off slider.
 The volume buttons double as playback controls, as holding the volume up button skips forward and holding the volume down button skips backward.
 The play/pause button can be used to turn on your phone's voice assistant.
 To activate Bluetooth pairing mode, you have to hold down both volume buttons until an indicator light flashes red.
 Except for a voice prompt for successful pairing and a beep for power on/off, they don't provide any audio feedback.
 That said, all buttons feel pleasantly clicky, so you know when you've made an input.

 These headphones do a mediocre job of staying on your head.
 Since they don't clamp your head especially tightly, they may slip off even during low-intensity workouts.
 That said, their wireless design reduces the chances of having an audio cable snag on something, yanking them from your head.
+If you're looking for Status headphones that are better suited for sports, check out the Status Between Pro True Wireless.

 The Status Audio BT One have a fairly balanced sound profile.
 Their low-bass is slightly overemphasized, which should give your favorite tracks an added bit of thump and rumble.
 They also have well-reproduced mids and treble, so vocals and leads should sound clear, present, and detailed.